VTickner/odin-recipes/README.md

 - Refactored the CSS to make DRY.
 - Altered images to make smaller and reduced file sizes using Squoosh.
 - Added media queries to CSS to create a responsive web design for smaller devices.
+- Edited :focus to match styling for keyboard only users.

 ### Built with